Fighting the Coronavirus Pandemic Supersedes Climate Change Actions

 climate adaptation actions coronavirus pandemic

-The deadly virus is a serious health threat already responsible for over 4 thousand deaths.
+The deadly virus is a serious health threat that is already responsible for over 4 thousand deaths.
 Health practitioners have warned that things could still escalate.

 Climate change issues have been put aside as governments focus their efforts, finances, and resources on fighting this deadly disease that can cripple lives and the economy in just a few days.

 The MIT Technology Review article, “Why the coronavirus outbreak is terrible news for climate change”, presents the effect of the virus on climate change.
-Coronavirus could drain money and political will from climate efforts (Temple, 2020).
+The coronavirus could drain money and political will from climate efforts (Temple, 2020).

 Temple (2020) explains the reasons coronavirus could deflect focus from climate change efforts:

-• Although, there might be some counterbalance to this, according to the article.
+• According to the article, there might be some counterbalance to this.
 For instance, the continuous drop in oil prices will make a longer-term investment in clean energy more attractive.
-Countries may respond to the crisis by using stimulus efforts into clean energy and climate adaptation.
+Countries may respond to the crisis by using stimulus efforts to promote clean energy and climate adaptation.

-The New York Times article, ” Coronavirus and Climate Change”, says that the dip in oil prices due to coronavirus and the price war between Russia and Saudi Arabia won’t affect electric vehicle production because first, electric vehicles sales are regulated, which buffers the impacts of cheap oil, second battery prices are falling rapidly which means it’s becoming competitive with the conventional cars.
+The New York Times article ” Coronavirus and Climate Change” says that the dip in oil prices due to coronavirus and the price war between Russia and Saudi Arabia won’t affect electric vehicle production because, first, electric vehicle sales are regulated, which buffers the impacts of cheap oil, and second, battery prices are falling rapidly, which means they’re becoming competitive with conventional cars.

 Colin McKerracher of Bloomberg New Energy Finance added that automakers would not likely change their long-term plans due to oil price fluctuations, and electrification is here to stay (Plummer, 2020).

-Even people who would want to take advantage of cheap oil by travelling won’t be able to because of the coronavirus (Plummer, 2020).
+Because of the coronavirus, even people who want to take advantage of cheap oil by travelling won’t be able to (Plummer, 2020).

 Coronavirus pandemic could derail climate talks in Glasgow